 If you are a bar owner and your beer is coming out unsatisfactory, you may need to do some troubleshooting to discover what might be wrong.

 Does Draft Beer Have Higher Alcohol Content?

-It is a common question whether or not draft beer is more alcoholic than bottled or canned beer.
+It is a common question whether draft beer is more alcoholic than bottled or canned beer.
 In short, it depends.
 The alcoholic content of beer is measured in “alcohol by volume,” or ABV.
 ABV differs between brands and types and is determined by what percentage of the beer is alcohol.

 Some beers have different alcohol content for the same beer in the draft version and the bottled versions.
 For example, Sierra Nevada’s canned Original Pale Ale has an ABV of 5.6 percent, but it has an ABV of 5 percent in its draft form.

-So there you have it, everything you need to know about draft beer.
-It’s a pressurized beer with deeper flavors, stored in a keg and served on tap.
-Ultimately, it is fresher than canned or bottled beer.
+So there you have it – everything you need to know about draft beer.
+It’s a pressurized beer, stored in a keg and served on tap.
+Ultimately, it’s fresher than canned or bottled beer.

 Next time you go to a restaurant or bar, ask them what they have on tap and try some draft beer for yourself.
 Cheers!